-Saltonstall, the author of The Bodymind Ballwork Method offers a full body exploration in how to use a variety of sizes and densities of balls to access different parts of your body, and begin to come into a clearer understanding of what our bodies are holding.
-Her process involves moving slowly and with a deep sense of intuition, accessing your breath and being curious about exploring without judgement.
+Saltonstall, the author of The Bodymind Ballwork Method offers a full-body exploration in how to use a variety of sizes and densities of balls to access different parts of your body and begin to come into a clearer understanding of what our bodies are holding.
+Her process involves moving slowly and with a deep sense of intuition, accessing your breath, and being curious about exploring without judgment.

 - The Spine with Three Balls.
 Saltonstall suggests trying this “for a quick recharge when you’re under stress, or you’ve been sitting for a long time.”
 Position three hollow balls as a triangle under your upper ribs, one ball on your spine, and the other two just below, on either side of the spine.
 Lay back on the three balls, either with your knees bent or your legs stretched out.
 Relax into the balls in the starting position and allow your breath to settle.
 When you are ready, slowly begin to move your spine and ribs to one side.
 Keep the movement very small as you explore the sensations.
 Since the balls will be near your diaphragm, notice how your breath may change.
 Spend 10-15 minutes breathing deeply and moving gently in this position.